Sameerbasha19-Lead/GRC-Portfolio/Project-1-NIST-Policy-Framework/Data Classification Policy.md

 Physical documents must be in locked cabinets.

-Level 3: Confidential
+**Level 3:** Confidential

-Definition: Sensitive internal bank data.
+**Definition**: Sensitive internal bank data.
 Unauthorized disclosure could negatively impact operations, strategy, or customer trust.

-Examples: Internal financial reports, business strategy documents, employee HR records (salaries, performance reviews), non-public loan applications.
+**Examples**: Internal financial reports, business strategy documents, employee HR records (salaries, performance reviews), non-public loan applications.

-Handling Rules:

-Access is restricted to internal employees and approved vendors.
+**Handling Rules:** Access is restricted to internal employees and approved vendors.

 Should be encrypted at rest and in transit.

 Must not be shared with the public.

-Level 2: Internal
+**Level 2:** Internal

-Definition: Data intended for use within the bank but not considered sensitive.
+**Definition:** Data intended for use within the bank but not considered sensitive.
 Disclosure would not cause significant harm but is not desired.

-Examples: Internal employee memos, company directories (internal phone lists), IT procedures, general operating policies.
+**Examples:** Internal employee memos, company directories (internal phone lists), IT procedures, general operating policies.

-Handling Rules:

-Available to all internal employees.
+Handling Rules: Available to all internal employees.

 Must not be distributed externally without management approval.

-Level 1: Public
+**Level 1:** Public

-Definition: Data approved for public release.
+**Definition**: Data approved for public release.

-Examples: Marketing brochures, website content, press releases, public-facing product information (interest rates).
+**Examples**: Marketing brochures, website content, press releases, public-facing product information (interest rates).

-Handling Rules:

-No restrictions on access or distribution.
+**Handling Rules**: No restrictions on access or distribution.

-4. Roles and Responsibilities
+**4. Roles and Responsibilities**

-(The "who does what")
+**(The "who does what")**

-Data Owners: (e.g., Head of Retail Banking, Head of HR) Responsible for classifying the data their department creates and owns.
+**Data Owners:** (e.g., Head of Retail Banking, Head of HR) Responsible for classifying the data their department creates and owns.

-Data Users: (All Employees) Responsible for understanding the classification of the data they handle and protecting it according to this policy.
+**Data Users:** (All Employees) Responsible for understanding the classification of the data they handle and protecting it according to this policy.

-IT Security Team: Responsible for implementing the technical controls (like encryption and access rules) that enforce this policy.
+**IT Security Team:** Responsible for implementing the technical controls (like encryption and access rules) that enforce this policy.

-5. Compliance Monitoring
+**5. Compliance Monitoring**

-(The "how we check")
+**(The "how we check")**

 The IT Security Team will conduct periodic scans and audits to ensure sensitive data is properly classified and protected.